GluuFederation/docs-de-prod/docs/source/reference/opendj.md

     container_name: ldap
 ```

 It's important to not scale this service/container, otherwise the data will be overlapped.
-See next section for additional OpenDJ containers.
+See the next section for additional OpenDJ containers.

 ## LDAP Replication

-Since there should be a single OpenDJ container that its role is to generate initial data, the rest of OpenDJ containers must replicate the data from existing OpenDJ container.
+Since there should be a single OpenDJ to generate initial data, the other OpenDJ containers must replicate the data from the existing OpenDJ container.
 For example:

 ```
 # docker-compose-repl.yaml